 If you’re filing as a PLLC, you’ll follow the same basic process for completing your Articles of Organization, but you’ll provide extra information about the professional service you’ll be offering.
 You will also need to attach a certificate from your industry’s regulatory board; this certificate will verify that your members are appropriately licensed in the profession your business offers.

 If you have any minority members (members who aren’t licensed in the PLLC’s professional service but provide ancillary services), then this certificate will need to verify that all members who offer the PLLC’s service are appropriately licensed.
-You’ll also need to provide a second certificate identifying your minority members along with the express law that allows you to have minority members.
+You’ll also need to provide a second certificate identifying your minority members, along with the express law that allows you to have minority members.

 Please be sure that you file the proper version of the form along with the appropriate documentation to help streamline your PLLC’s filing process.

-Once you get your physical paperwork back from the state approving your new LLC, you’ll want to keep it in a safe location along with your other important documents, such as your operating agreement, member certificates, contracts, compliance checklists, transfer ledger, etc. We offer a customized business kit to help you keep these important documents organized and looking professional.
+Once you get your physical paperwork back from the state approving your new LLC, you’ll want to keep it in a safe location along with your other important documents, such as your operating agreement, member certificates, contracts, compliance checklists, transfer ledger, etc.

 Compose an LLC operating agreement.
 Another step you’ll want to consider is creating an operating agreement.
 Although operating agreements are not required by North Dakota law, they’re very important documents for your LLC.